fibbojs/fibbo/docs/api/3d/classes/FCapsule.md

 > **mesh**: `Mesh`\<`BufferGeometry`\<`NormalBufferAttributes`\>, `Material` \| `Material`[], `Object3DEventMap`\>

-mesh is redefined from FComponent3d without the ? because it is directly available after the constructor, as a polyhedron is created synchronously.
+mesh is redefined from FComponent without the ? because it is directly available after the constructor, as a polyhedron is created synchronously.

 #### Inherited from